Kodkollektivet/documents/meetings/extraordinary_big-meeting_2018.md

 ## §1.2 Membership rights

-All members can attend, speak, and make proposals at the big meeting.
+All members can attend, vote, speak, and make proposals at the big meeting.

 ## §1.2.1 Temporary exclusion

 At the big meeting, a person can be removed from voting, speaking, or being present at the meeting.
 They are not allowed to be a part of a decision or even a part of the decision making process.

-## §1.3 Electing chair, meeting secretary, and adjustor
-## §1.3.1 Election of Chair
-.... was elected as Chair of the big meeting.

-## §1.3.2 Election of meeting secretary
-.... was elected as meeting secretary.
-The secretary also counts votes.

-## §1.3.3 Election of adjustor
-.... was elected as adjustor of the big meeting.

-## §1.4 Decision making
+## §1.3 Decision making

 Decisions are taken by simple majority.
 Voting by proxy is not allowed.
+For every decision the members have to be online in Slack and vote on the issue.
+Therefore, both campus and distance members can take part in the decision making process.
 If votes are even the president has the deciding vote.
 To insert a new item on the agenda required 75% majority.
 Under "other questions" will it not consider issues relating to costs.
 The big meeting is quorate.

+## §1.4 Electing chair, meeting secretary, and adjustor
+## §1.4.1 Election of Chair
+TODO.... was elected as Chair of the big meeting.

+## §1.4.2 Election of meeting secretary
+TODO.... was elected as meeting secretary.
+The secretary also counts votes.

+## §1.4.3 Election of adjustor
+TODO.... was elected as adjustor of the big meeting.
+The adjustor double checks the taken notes by the meeting secretary.

 ## §1.5 Election process of board positions